mitshel/sopds/README.md

 >     HTTP-version: http://<Your server>:8001/

 It should be taken into account that by default the project uses a simple sqlite3 database, which is one-user.
-Therefore, until the scanning process is completed, the previous attempts to access the server may result in an error "A server error occurred."
+Therefore, until the scanning process is completed, the attempts to access the server may result in an error "A server error occurred."
 Please contact the administrator. " To eliminate this problem, you need to use multi-user databases, for example MYSQL.